Targeting builds for multiple frameworks and machines

 Enter the new project system in Visual Studio which allows for minimal .csproj files that remain easily editable MSBuild targets without having to compromise and have separate build scripts for each scenario.
 The challenge I set myself was to see if I could create a single solution with projects that fulfilled the following needs:

-• Opens in Visual Studio on Windows without error
+- Opens in Visual Studio on Windows without error

-• Builds in Visual Studio without issue
+- Builds in Visual Studio without issue

-• Tests appear in the Test Explorer in Visual Studio and tests run as expected
+- Tests appear in the Test Explorer in Visual Studio and tests run as expected

-• Works with dotnet build on Mac and Windows
+on Mac and Windows - Works with

-• Works with dotnet test on Mac and Windows
+on Mac and Windows

 This may seem easy but its slightly complicated by the fact that I want to support not only the full .NET Framework v4.6 on Windows, but also .NET Core on Mac and Windows, without the .NET 4.6 support being an issue on Mac.
-To support .NET 4.6 the shared libraries need to be .NET Standard 1.3 or lower, but I also have some functionality and tests that use Microsoft.Data.Sqlite which is .NET Standard 2.0, and therefore incompatible with .NET 4.6.
-So on Windows I want a build for .NET 4.6 without Sqlite support, and a build for .NET Core with it, and on Mac a build for .NET Core with support and no errors relating to missing .NET Framework support.
+To support .NET 4.6 the shared libraries need to be .NET Standard 1.3 or lower, but I also have some functionality and tests that use Microsoft.Data.Sqlite

 Multi-targeting means multi-builds